 Own-occ is a great benefit when selling disability insurance.

-How does short term disability work?
+How does short-term disability insurance work?

-Short term DI policies are usually sold through voluntary benefit packages through an employer, however, there are some companies that sell short term DI to individuals.
+Short-term disability benefits are usually sold through voluntary benefit packages through an employer, however, there are some companies that sell short term DI to individuals.

 What is a disability elimination period?